Willian199/event_ddi/README.md

 final EventType value = DDIEvent.instance.getValue<EventType>(qualifier: 'exampleEvent');
 ```

-### `DDIEventSender` Mixins
+### DDIEvent Sender Mixin

-The `DDIEventSender` mixins are designed to simplify the process of sending events values to listeners.
-They provide a convenient method fire to send the specified value to an event or stream.
+The `DDIEventSender` mixin was designed to simplify the process of sending events values to listeners.
+They provide the method `fire` to send the specified value to an event.

 #### Example Usage:
 ```dart